ICT 1900 series: Initial range

 The execution time for an addition instruction ("add the contents of store location x to register y") ranged from 2.5 μs for a 1906 or 1907 with 1.1 μs core store, to 34 μs for a 1901 with 6 μs core store.

 All machines except the 1901 were operated from a modified Teletype Model 33 ASR used to give commands to the executive.
 The 1901 was operated from console switches, with a console available as an optional extra.

 A range of peripherals was available, including 80-column card punches and readers, 8 track paper tape punches and readers and solid barrel line printers.
-Data could be stored on half-inch magnetic tape.
+Data could be stored on open-reel half-inch magnetic tape or one-inch 8-track magnetic tape cassettes.
 Magnetic disk storage became available in 1966.

 The 1900 E/F series

 In 1968 ICT introduced the E series machines: